jakubjanak2004/TravellingSalesmanSolver/README.md

 2. **Core Classes**:
    - The **Edge**, **Node**, and **Graph** classes undergo thorough testing to verify their functionality.

+### Data Analysis

+The `stats` executable generates `.csv` files containing statistics, which are saved in the `/data_analysis` folder.
+A Python program, written in a Jupyter notebook, loads the data from these `.csv` files, generates graphs, and saves them in `.jpg` format.
+This automated data analysis process enables the handling of hundreds of samples efficiently.

 ## How to Use TSS